mmarzolla/parallel-etudes/README.md

 # Parallel Etudes

-_Etudes for Programmers_ is an unusual yet influential book written by Charles Wetherell and published in 1978.
+_Etudes for Programmers_ is an unusual yet influential book written by Charles Wetherell in 1978.
 The term _étude_ refers to a small musical piece that is intended for learning to play an instrument.
 The book argues that programming is a craft that -- at least in part -- is learned by practicing, like playing a musical instrument.
 To this aim, the book proposes a set of programming exercises of various levels of difficulty, from extremely simple to very complex.

-I strongly agree with Wetherell, and believe that the practice-based approach he suggests is very appropriate also for learning _parallel_ programming.
-I incorporated this idea in the [High Performance Computing](https://www.moreno.marzolla.name/teaching/HPC/) course that I have been teaching over the past 10 years to Computer Science and Engineering students at the University of Bologna.
+I strongly agree with Wetherell, and believe that the practice-based approach he suggests is appropriate also for learning _parallel_ programming.
+I incorporated this idea in the [High Performance Computing](https://www.moreno.marzolla.name/teaching/HPC/) course that I have been teaching over the past years to Computer Science and Engineering students at the University of Bologna.

 The course is an elective, undergraduate course in parallel programming; it covers all the major parallel programming models, i.e., shared-memory, distributed-memory and GPU.
-Considerable emphasis is put on practical aspects of parallel programming using OpenMP, MPI and CUDA, for which lab exercises need to be developed.
+Considerable emphasis is put on practical aspects of parallel programming using OpenMP, MPI and CUDA, for which the lab exercises in this repository have been developed.

-This repository contains the source code of programming exercises that are used in the lab sessions.
 The labs are organized as follows: each exercise includes a detailed specification, and is provided with a fully functional serial solution.
 The goal is to parallelize the serial program using the techniques discussed in the previous classes.
-Reference parallel solutions are made available at the end of each lab session, so that each student can compare his/her own code to the program provided by the instructor.
+Solutions are made available at the end of each lab session, so that each student can compare his/her own code to the program provided by the instructor.

-In the spirit of Wetherell's _etudes_, some exercises are simple while others are more complex.
-However, the overall level of difficulty is moderate, since students are expected to solve at least one exercise during each lab session.
+In the spirit of Wetherell's _etudes_, some exercises are very simple, while others are more complex.
+However, the overall level of difficulty is moderate, since students are expected to solve at least a couple of exercises during each lab.

 Some notable points:

-- These exercises require little or no knowledge outside parallel programming; in particular, they do not require advanced knowledge of physics, linear algebra or numerical analysis.
+- These exercises require little or no knowledge outside computer science; in particular, they do not require advanced knowledge of physics, linear algebra or numerical analysis.

 - Many exercises are designed to be interesting, and are taken from different domains such as 3D graphics, Cellular Automata, gravitational N-body simulations, cryptography, and others.
 Some programs generate images or movies, to make them more appealing.

-- Some exercises can be parallelized using multiple programming paradigms.
-This is quite useful to appreciate the strengths and weaknesses of each paradigm.
+- Some exercises can be parallelized using different paradigms.
+This is quite useful to appreciate the strengths and weaknesses of each parallel programming model.

 ## Citation